holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 numeric:
 `chmod 4750 <yourfile>`

 This adds the `suid` bit, read, write and execute for `owner`, read and execute for `group` and no permissions for `other`.
-This is just to give you an idea of the relevance of the `4` in the above `-4000`, do not go setting the `suid` bits on files unless you fully understand what you are doing, and have good reason to.
-This could introduce a security flaw, and if the file is owned by root, you may have just added a perfect vulnerability for an attacker to elevate their privileges to root due to a defect in your executable or the fact that the file can be modified/replaced.
+This is just to give you an idea of the relevance of the `4` in the above `-4000`, do not set the `suid` bits on files unless you fully understand what you are doing, and have good reason to do so.
+Doing so could introduce a security flaw, and if the file is owned by root, you may have just added a perfect vulnerability for an attacker to elevate their privileges to root due to a defect in your executable, or the fact that the file can be modified/replaced.

-So for example if root owns a file and the file has its `suid` bit set, anyone can run that file as root.
+For example, if root owns a file and the file has its `suid` bit set, anyone can run that file as root.

 ![](images/HandsOnHack.png)

-We will now walk through the steps of how an attacker may carry out a privilege escalation.
+We will now walk through the attacker's steps to carry out a privilege escalation.

-You can find the video of how it is played out at [https://youtu.be/ORey5Zmnmxo](https://youtu.be/ORey5Zmnmxo).
+You can find the video of how this is played out at [https://youtu.be/ORey5Zmnmxo](https://youtu.be/ORey5Zmnmxo).

 I> ## Synopsis
 I>
 I> First we carry out some reconnaissance on our target machine.
 I am using Metasploitable2 for this play.
-I> We find a suitable open port with a defective service listening, that is our Vulnerability Scanning / Discovery stage.
+I> We find a suitable open port with a defective service listening, this is the Vulnerability Scanning / Discovery stage.
 I> We then search for an exploit that may be effective at giving us at least low privilege access to the machine.
 I> We then use the tools I have just discussed above to help us find possible writeable, executable directories and/or files.
-I> We then search for exploits that may help us escalate our privileges, based on an area in the file system that we now know we have write and execute permissions on.
+I> We then search for exploits that may help us escalate our privileges, based on a part of the file system that we now know we have write and execute permissions on.
 I> We then walk through understanding a chosen exploit and preparing it to be run.

 {icon=bomb}